 The Bank operates as an independent, community oriented, commercial bank providing a broad range of financial services and products to the Charleston - North Charleston metro area, which includes Charleston, Berkeley, and Dorchester county.
 We have five banking house locations: 256 Meeting Street, Charleston, SC; 100 North Main Street, Summerville, SC; 1337 Chuck Dawley Boulevard, Mt.
 Pleasant, SC; 2027 Sam Rittenberg Boulevard, Charleston, SC; and 9403 Highway 78, North Charleston, SC.
+We also have a future banking house location at 1730 Maybank Highway, Charleston, SC that is scheduled to open in June 2023.

-The Charleston - North Charleston metro area grew 16.56% from 2015 to 2019 according to the U.S. Bureau of Economic Analysis based on real gross domestic product.
-Charleston and Berkeley county are ranked in the top ten economies in the state based on real gross domestic product according to the U.S. Bureau of Economic Analysis.
+The Charleston - North Charleston metro area grew 11.79% from 2015 to 2020 according to the U.S. Bureau of Economic Analysis based on real gross domestic product.
+Prior to the economic contraction resulting from government-imposed shutdowns imposed at the onset of the COVID-19 pandemic in March 2020, real gross domestic product grew 15.27% from 2015 - 2019.
+Charleston and Berkeley counties are ranked in the top ten economies in South Carolina based on real gross domestic product according to the U.S. Bureau of Economic Analysis.
 The largest nonfarm employers in our market area are trade, transportation, and utilities; government; and professional and business services.
 Trade, transportation and utilities has been the main economic driver of the growth in the area over the last five years.
 This includes manufacturing campuses for Boeing, Volvo Cars, and Mercedes-Benz Vans in the area.
-Based on October 2020 Bureau of Labor Statistics, the Charleston area unemployment rate was 4.0% compared to the 6.6% nationally.
+Based on Bureau of Labor Statistics, in October 2021 the Charleston area unemployment rate was 2.8% compared to 4.6% nationally.
 The Charleston area continues to rank higher than the other major metropolitan areas of the state of South Carolina in talent, innovative capacity, entrepreneurial and business environment, and livability.

-References to "we," "us," "our," "the Bank," or "the Company" refer to the parent and its subsidiary, that are consolidated for financial purposes.
+References to "we," "us," "our," "the Bank," or "the Company" refer to the parent and its subsidiary, that are consolidated for financial reporting purposes.